 Toronto Hydro has a strong commitment to the environment through the enforcement of a well defined Environmental Policy.
-Conformance with the Environmental Policy is managed by Toronto Hydro's Environmental, Health and Safety department led by the Chief Human Resources & Safety Officer.
-The content of, and conformance with, the Environmental Policy is reviewed annually by the Board.
+Conformance with the Environmental Policy is managed by Toronto Hydro's Environmental, Health and Safety department led by the Executive Vice-President and Chief Human Resources & Safety Officer.
+The content of the Environmental Policy is reviewed and approved annually by the Board.